About "Young Mole"

 The next books in the Mole Saga series are currently in development.
 "Just Mole," "Restless Moles," and "Elder Moles" will be coming soon.
 Follow us for updates on release dates and new adventures with Mole and his friends!

 I read a chapter of "Young Mole" and haven't gotten back to it for a long time.
-Is that normal?
+What is the the best way to get back to it?

 +